dotbitHQ/dotbithq.github.io/developers/build-application.md

 We believe that the following interesting applications should emerge based on DAS.

-1. sending end-to-end encrypted messages using DAS accounts
+1. Sending end-to-end encrypted messages using DAS accounts
-2. using DAS accounts to aggregate reputations across multiple chains
+2. Using DAS accounts to aggregate reputations across multiple chains
-3. using DAS accounts to log into centralized services.
+3. Using DAS accounts to log into centralized services.
+4. Decentralized personal pages/social networks based on DAS accounts